87th Annual Church FAIR

 Make your favorite recipe and drop it off at the Church the day before the FAIR.
 Some suggestions are: Cakes, pies, breads, cookies, jams and jellies, sauces, relishes, vinegars.
 Please label ingredients, especially nuts and raisins.
 There will be a special Cupcake table for those of you who love a gourmet treat.
 If you need a good recipe, call Susan.

 Cull through your boxes of ornaments and decorations and drop off those you don’t need anymore.
 While you’re there, check out the beauties from Christmas Past.

 Decorating wreaths is a labor of love for several of the gardeners and flower designers in the church.
 Donations of holly, other decorative greenery and natural embellishments like pods and unusual cones are needed.
 Come help on Wednesday or Friday morning prior to the FAIR to make these swags and decorate these wreaths.

-Bring those electronic gadgets that you don’t use -- electric curlers, old stereos, TVs/VCRs, movie projectors, toasters, lamps, computers, etc.
+Bring those electronic gadgets that you don’t use -- electric curlers, old stereos, electronic equipment, cameras, toasters, lamps, computers, etc.

 There’s never enough chocolate!!
 Your help is needed to make fudge at home.
 All kinds of sweet confection designs are welcome.
 Kathy and Robin have easy recipes available.
 Give them a call.

 As a tradition, the men of the Church have provided a Swedish log and coffee in the morning and a delicious lunch consisting of hot dogs, hamburgers, homemade clam chowder and apple crisp.
 Please contact Neil if you are willing to help.